lenaGlei/Artifical_Eye/README.md

+# App Documentation

+## Overview
 The application features two distinct modes tailored for different user needs: Developer Mode and Blind User Mode.

 The app controls a Raspberry Pi, which uses object recognition via a camera to determine the availability of six chairs.
 Communication between the hardware and the app takes place via mqtt and several topics.

+## Modes
-Blind User Mode
+## Blind User Mode

-Initial Interaction:
+### Initial Interaction:
 Waiting for Raspberry Pi Readiness: Right after the app is opened, users are greeted with an audio message instructing them to wait until the Raspberry Pi is ready.
 This readiness is signaled by a "piReady" message (topic: emptySeats/HardwareToApp), indicating that a stable MQTT connection has been established on the app and the Raspberry Pi.

-Start Object Detection: Once the Raspberry Pi is ready, users are prompted with a sound to tap the center of the screen.
+### Start Object Detection:
+Once the Raspberry Pi is ready, users are prompted with a sound to tap the center of the screen.
 This action sends a "start" command to the Raspberry Pi (topic: emptySeats/AppToHardware), triggering the object detection process to identify the availability of seats.

 Object Detection and Results:
 Navigation: